tonmoy-y/Smart-LIbrary-Management-System/README.md

 | UI | Bootstrap 3 + custom CSS | Quick responsive layout |

 ## 🚧 Known Limitations / Next Steps
-- No comprehensive prepared statement layer yet.
-- No queue / cron for periodic cleanup (handled ad-hoc on page hits).
+- No queue / cron for periodic cleanup (expired OTPs and overdue-book checks run ad-hoc on page hits, not on a schedule).
-- Email deliverability depends on PHP mail() configuration.
+- No login/OTP-resend rate limiting yet.
 - Limited audit / reporting exports.
+- Email deliverability depends on the Gmail SMTP app-password configured in `mail_config.php`.

 ## 🤝 Contributing
 PRs welcome.
 Please open an Issue first for significant changes.